kevtronix/Blogfolio/README.md

 * Fix viewing issue with the homepage and projects page (grid)
 * Responsiveness: Enhance the website's design to better accommodate smaller scale devices, ensuring a positive user experience across all device types.
 * Host the project on Google Cloud while server is being set up
+* Blog functionality - connected to database
+* Optimize the log in page so that it is able to navigate to the home page after logging in

 * TODO:
+    * Optimize the log in page so that it is able to navigate to the home page after logging in
+    * Show specific views to authenticated user
-    * Blog functionality - connected to database
+    * Project Database functionality
+    * Handle situations for errors in blog retrieval
     * Image showcase
     * Animations: Add animations to each of the pages/cards to make the website more interactive and visually appealing.
     * Implement tests in order to ensure